 Bangkok is the capital of Thailand and is filled with sparkling shrines and exciting street life.
 It’s one of the top tourist destinations in the world, and recently has been winning plenty of awards confirming that it’s a must-see city.
 There’s plenty to explore, including Buddhist temples like Wat Pho, museums such as the Bangkok National Museum, and loads of markets including the famous Taling Chan Floating Market.
 And for those who prefer to see the city after the sun’s gone down, you’ll be pleased to know it has a thriving nightlife scene.
-From rooftop bars to night markets to clubs, there’s plenty to do well into the wee hours of the morning.
+From party hotels and hotels with a rooftop bar to night markets to clubs, there’s plenty to do well into the wee hours of the morning.
 We’ve compiled some of our favourite and best areas for nightlife in Bangkok, Thailand.
 So read on and explore the options.

 Designated as an entertainment zone by the government, Royal City Avenue or RCA is a street filled with bars and clubs.
 Seven nights a week the area is filled with 20-somethings looking to let loose and party the night away.
 There are plenty of venues to chose from.
 If you like a wild party, you must stop at the legendary Route 66 Nightclub.
-This large venue has multiple rooms to cater to a wide range of music tastes.
+This large venue close to Bangkok’s nightlife area has multiple rooms to cater to a wide range of music tastes.
 If you prefer a nice drink without the loud music, head to Cocktail, where you can order a drink from award-winning mixologists known for their behind-the-bar flair.
 Or head to the Proud Market to indulge in a wide range of street food, from curries to kebabs and steaks to crab.

-Avani Atrium Bangkok Hotel
+Avani Atrium Bangkok Hotel - SHA Extra Plus Certified